segmentio/segment-docs/src/connections/destinations/catalog/actions-tiktok-audiences/index.md

 2. On the `Add test event` pannel - Click on `Load Sample Event`
 3. On the `Select mappings` pannel - Fill in the mappings accordingly
 4. On the `Send test event` pannel - Click `Test Mapping`
-5. You audience is created!
+5. Your audience is created!
 Take note of the `audience_id` from the response as you will need it when creating additional mappings.

 > info ""
 > You can use the same mapping to create as many audiences as you would like.
 You just need to change the audience name and click the `Test Mapping` button again.